 Maruti’s upcoming Creta, Seltos rival could be based on this Toyota SUV

-Maruti’s upcoming Creta, Seltos rival could be based on this Toyota SUV2 min read .
-Updated: 02 Dec 2021, 10:22 AM IST
+Maruti’s upcoming Creta, Seltos rival could be based on this Toyota SUV

 Maruti is planning to launch a new compact SUV in coming days to take on the likes of Hyundai Creta and Kia Seltos.
 However, the company has not revealed the exact timeline of the launch yet.